snowcliffx/godot-docs/tutorials/io/saving_games.rst

 but other methods are certainly possible.

 We will start by adding objects we wish to save to the "Persist" group.
-We can do this through either the GUI or script.
-Let's add the relevant nodes using the
+We can do this via GUI or script.
+Let's add the relevant nodes using the GUI:
-GUI:

 .. image:: img/groups.png